ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax

-The filter selector has the form `'[?<expr>]'`.
+The filter selector has the form `[?<expr>]`.
 It works via iterating over container values, i.e. arrays and objects.

 ~~~~ abnf
 filter-selector    = "[?" boolean-expr "]"
 ~~~~

-During iteration process each array element or object member is visited and its value — accessible via symbol `'@'` — or one of its descendants — uniquely defined by a relative path — is tested against a boolean expression `boolean-expr`.
+During iteration process each array element or object member is visited and its value — accessible via symbol `@` — or one of its descendants — uniquely defined by a relative path — is tested against a boolean expression `boolean-expr`.

 The current item is selected if and only if the result is `true`.